groboclown/nightjar-mesh/README.md

 ### Add In Our Service

 Let's add in a single service to the stack, called `tuna`.
-Note that having a single service means that we don't need a mesh, but this shows all the resources necessary before we add in the mesh.
+Note that having a single service means that we don't need a whole service mesh, but this shows all the resources necessary before we add in the "meshiness".
 And it keeps our example simple.

 Note that this prepares us for blue/green deployments, by labeling this service's resources with "blue".
 To add in a canary test of a service, a copy of the "blue" resources is made with a different color name for only that one service.